mwbowers/mwbowers.github.io/reference/asna-qsys-expo/expo-tags/dds-char-field-tag-helper.md

 To define an input-capable [Fixed String](concepts/program-structure/qsys-fixedtypes.hmtl), use the `DdsCharField` Tag Helper.

-For example, the following markup defines an input text element for the field in the `CUSTREC` record defined in the Model.
+For example, the following markup defines an input text element for the field `SFNAME` in the `CUSTREC` record (defined in the Model).

 ```html
 <div Row="4">